The Endowment for a Hunger-Free Future

 Defining the work and reporting on progress

-Over the coming months, our staff and board of directors, in collaboration with our partners in hunger relief, will shape the priorities and investment of the endowment.
-This website will be updated, and critical updates communicated, as the work evolves.
+Our staff and board of directors, in collaboration with our partners in hunger relief, will shape the priorities and investment of the endowment.
+We look forward to communicating updates as our work evolves.

 Questions about Second Harvest Heartland’s endowment can be directed to firstname.lastname@example.org.